Western Lowland Gorilla Trekking in Congo

 How does Western Lowland gorilla trekking compare to mountain gorilla trekking?

-One thing to note is that mountain gorillas can only be tracked in Uganda and Rwanda and DR Congo.
+One thing to note is that mountain gorillas can only be tracked in Uganda and Rwanda and the The Democratic Republic of Congo.
 The overall population of mountain gorillas is about 1000.
 Western Lowland gorillas are found in the Central African Republic Gabon, Angola, DR Congo, Equatorial Guinea, Cameroon and Congo republic.
-The global population of western Lowland gorillas is higher than that of mountain gorillas by far – could now be over 200,000.
+The global population of western Lowland gorillas is higher than that of mountain gorillas by far – could now be over 300,000.
 However mountain gorilla tracking in Uganda, Rwanda and DR Congo is more organized as the gorillas are found in relatively peaceful and accessible areas.

 The success rate of finding lowland gorillas is low compared to mountain gorillas.
 This is because lowland gorillas leave in vast areas requiring them to travel long distances looking for food.
 They move faster and keeping up with them is slightly more strenuous.